What can Jesus' interactions with the Pharisees and teachers of the law in Luke 5 teach us today?

 With Jesus, friendship evangelism never stopped with the adjective "friendship."
 It always went on to the noun "evangelism."

 The religious leaders of Jesus' day had not understood that He could be -- and had to be -- both holy and evangelistic.
 Jesus was the pure, spotless, perfect Lamb of God.
-He was also the Savior who walked midst the din of the marketplace.
+He was also the Savior who walked amidst the din of the marketplace.

 That's the kind of tension we also face.
-In one sense we are called to be separate Yet, we must follow Jesus into the streets, there to live and consort with sinners (although I still have my doubts about hiring them to run the church office!).
+In one sense we are called to be separate.
+Yet, we must follow Jesus into the streets, there to live and consort with sinners (although I still have my doubts about hiring them to run the church office!).
 We can go to the sinner as Jesus' disciples only if we go in His company, with His passion in our hearts to reach and win and heal.

 Christianity is always in danger of lapsing into a Pharisaical mode.
 Therefore, we must be certain that our lives demonstrate the difference between "religion" and an authentic "life in Christ."